Callymags/MS2-Arrow-Dash/README.md

 ## Bugs Encountered
-* **Difficulty validating JavaScript functions through console**

-While writing the JavaScript code for my nextSequence function, I found it difficult to confirm if my code would work.
-I could not find an easy way to confirm this code through the console.

-Solution: I copied the JavaScript lines into the browser console and left out the nextSequence function title.
-This allowed me to have a definition for a variable within my nextSequence function and confirm that the variable was generating random directions.

 * **Creating a function to compare `userPattern` and `gamePattern` variables**

 Attempt 1: To produce the next sequence, the game needs to first check that the pattern inputted by the user is the same